scottjmarler/FInTech-loan_qualifier_app/README.md

 *The process to run the program is as follows:*

 > 1.  open terminal(MAC) or bash(windows) and navigate to the root directory of the loan qualifier application.
-> 2. Enter `conda activate dev` in the terminal to activate the conda dev framework environment.
+> 2.  once in the command line and navigated to the program directory,  type `python app.py` and click enter.
-> 3.  once in the command line and navigated to the program directory,  type `python app.py` and click enter.
+> 3. The program should open and begin asking you a series of questions for user input.
-> 4. The program should open and begin asking you a series of questions for user input.
+> 4.  *Enter a file path to a rate-sheet (.csv)*  Provide a path for the location of the `daily_rate_sheet.csv` file.
-> 5.  *Enter a file path to a rate-sheet (.csv)*  Provide a path for the location of the `daily_rate_sheet.csv` file.
+> 5.  *Whats your credit score?* Provide a credit score.
-> 6.  *Whats your credit score?* Provide a credit score.
+> 6.  *Whats the sum of all monthly debts?* Provide a sum of your monthly debts.
-> 7.  *Whats the sum of all monthly debts?* Provide a sum of your monthly debts.
+> 7.  *Whats your gross income?* Provide your gross monthly income.
-> 8.  *Whats your gross income?* Provide your gross monthly income.
+> 8.  *Whats the desired loan amount?* Enter the amount of funds your seeking for the loan.
-> 9.  *Whats the desired loan amount?* Enter the amount of funds your seeking for the loan.
+> 9.  *Whats the value of the property your seeking financing for?* Enter the value of the property you intend purchase with the loan.
-> 10.  *Whats the value of the property your seeking financing for?* Enter the value of the property you intend purchase with the loan.
+> 10. The program will return user LTV, DTI, and number of banks willing to loan the funds requested.
-> 11. The program will return user LTV, DTI, and number of banks willing to loan the funds requested.
+> 11. The program will use `.confirm.ask` to see if the user wants to save the data to a csv file.
-> 12. The program will use `.confirm.ask` to see if the user wants to save the data to a csv file.
+> 12. The program will prompt the user for the output path of the data needing to be extracted from the program.

-> 13. The program will prompt the user for the output path of the data needing to be extracted from the program.
+## Usage Examples

 ![](image/../loan_qualifier/images/usage_screenshot.jpg)